Ascanio Sforza: The arts

 Ascanio's lifelong focus on public affairs distracted his attention from being a patron of the arts.
 However, he was the one to introduce Josquin des Prez, the most famous musician of the Renaissance, to the papal court in 1486.
 He also commissioned the Liber musices of Florentius de Faxolis.
 Strenuous and hard-skinned as a politician, Ascanio preferred gambling rather than studying.
-He was undoubtedly Machiavellian, but also clear-sighted and intelligent, with haughty spirit and unfinished courage.
+He was undoubtedly Machiavellian, but also clear-sighted and intelligent, with haughty spirit and unflinching courage.
 His political morals were typical of his era and he remained dedicated to his love for Milan and for his family.